its2easy/animate-sprite/README.md

 ---

 ### playFrames
-Starts animation in the current direction with the specified number of frames in queue.
-If `options.loop: false` animation will stop if it reaches the first or the last frame.
+Start animation in the current direction with the specified number of frames in the queue.
+If `options.loop: false` animation will stop when it reaches the first or the last frame.

 `parameters`
 - numberOfFrames {number} - Number of frames to play